dgutov/diff-hl/README.md

   buffer containing the unmodified copy.

 * [git-gutter](https://github.com/syohex/emacs-git-gutter) provides the commands
-  to show/hide/toggle indicators for the same information, and allows you to customize how the indicators look.
+  to show/hide/toggle margin indicators for the same information, and allows you to customize how the indicators look.

-* Out of other modes providing similar functionality, `highlight-changes-mode` is the closest I could find.
-Angry Fruit Salad aside, it may be fine for writing prose, but I think it's pretty much useless for version-controlled files.